oe/truncate-html/readme.md

 ### Using existing cheerio instance

-If you want using existing cheerio instance, truncate option `decodeEntities` will not work, you should set it in your own cheerio instance:
+If you want to use existing cheerio instance, truncate option `decodeEntities` will not work, you should set it in your own cheerio instance:

 ```js
 const $ = cheerio.load(`${html}`, {